philamuseum/hackathon/README.md

 During Philly Tech Week, present your game to a panel of judges and a public audience for a chance to win the grand prize ($2,000 and Museum memberships for each team member), the People’s Choice award ($500), or both.

 CHALLENGE DETAILS
 Create a digital game inspired by the Museum.
 Teams can have up to six members.
 Bring a team or form one at the kickoff.
+We are using DevPost for submissions and participation: https://philamuseumhackathon.devpost.com/

 YOUR HACKATHON TICKET INCLUDES:
 Admission to the Hackathon 2.0 kickoff on April 5, Hacklabs on April 12 and 19, and final judging on May 3rd